Blondies vs Brownies: What’s the difference + Recipes

 You can of course go with a dark brown sugar or my recipe for Keto Copycat Brown Sugar.

-I even took my Keto Blondies a step further and created my Keto Bananas Foster Chocolate Chip Blondies and swirled my keto caramel sauce into the batter!
+Take my Keto Blondies a step further and created my Keto Bananas Foster Chocolate Chip Blondies and swirled my keto caramel sauce into the batter!

 Don’t forget to add in the vanilla extract as this pairs well with the brown sugar and ample amounts of butter!